matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Logs written by a GCP service to record administrative or user actions.
 - Who did what where and when.
 - Cloud Audit Logging maintains three audit logs:
-    - Admin Activity.
+    - Admin Activity
-    - System Events.
+    - System Events
-    - Data Access.
+    - Data Access

 **Admin Activity Logs**